GFDRR/rdl-website-new/pages/project.md

 * GFDRR collaborated with [the Open Data Services Co-operative](https://opendataservices.coop/) to establish the JSON standard and improve documentation and sustainability of RDLS using open standards best practice.
 * GFDRR and Swiss Re Foundation established a new steering committee for the period of the grant funding, to oversee development of the standard and outcomes of the fellowship program.
 The steering committee comprises members of the original development teams, and data users from the insurance industry and curators of other open data standards.

-The Risk Data Library project is led by [the Global Facility for Disaster Reduction and Recovery (GFDRR)](https://www.gfdrr.org/en), under its [Digital Earth Thematic Area](https://www.gfdrr.org/en/digitalearthpartnership).
+The Risk Data Library project is led by a [team](/team/) from the [the Global Facility for Disaster Reduction and Recovery (GFDRR)](https://www.gfdrr.org/en), under its [Digital Earth Thematic Area](https://www.gfdrr.org/en/digitalearthpartnership).
 GFDRR is a global partnership that helps developing countries better understand and reduce their vulnerability to natural hazards and climate change.